eclipse-cdt/cdt/README.md

 #### jniheaders

-The `jniheaders` profile can be used on the core/org.eclipse.cdt.core.native to rebuild the header files for JNI natives.
+The `jniheaders` profile can be used on the core/org.eclipse.cdt.core.native and native/org.eclipse.cdt.native.serial to rebuild the header files for JNI natives.
 See also `native` property below.

 ### Properties